gkdivya/EVA/4_ArchitecturalBasics/README.md

 - Dropout
 - Batch Size

-Following approach was followed in building the network:
+Intuition behind the step by step approach we followed to reduce the number of parameters and to improve accuracy with less params:
-- Firstly, we reduced the number of parameters using Convolution Blocks with less number of output channels (removed 64, 128, 256 and 512) for every layer, Transition Block (max pooling followed by 1x1) with Receptive Field Concept.
+- At first, we reduced the number of parameters using Convolution Blocks with less number of output channels (removed 64, 128, 256 and 512 for every layer) and removed bias
-- Kernel size of 3x3 is used
+- Transition Block (max pooling followed by 1x1) with Receptive Field Concept.
 - Added a GAP layer to convert 2d to 1d
 - We used Batch Normalization after every layer
 - Use Augmentation techniques like image rotation